How to configure logging to the database using the SQL Database Pro module

 - If the data is going to be written to the database in a special way (for example, using a stored procedure).

-Oracle: You need to install Oracle Client on the computer where you are going to install the program.
+Oracle: You need to install Oracle Client Tools on the computer where you are going to install the program.

 1. Create a configuration (if you haven't done it yet) by clicking the "green plus" button in the program's main window.